-Focus group participants described young adults in their early to mid-20s and individuals in the LGBTQ community as being most severely affected by addiction.
+Focus group participants described young adults in their early to mid-20's and individuals in the LGBTQ community as being most severely affected by addiction.
 It was noted that these groups appear to become addicted faster than in the past and move on to more potent drugs sooner.
-Heroin was cited as a particularly common drug among these groups.
+Heroin was cited as a particularly common drug with these groups.
 Opioid misuse was also cited as a growing issue within the senior population.
-A common scenario for seniors, focus group members explained, is to be prescribed pain medication for a chronic issue such as back pain, to unwittingly become dependent on that medication, and for this dependence to turn into a full-blown addiction.
+A common scenario for seniors, focus group members explained, is to be prescribed pain medication for chronic issues such as back pain, to unwittingly become dependent on that medication, and for this dependence to turn into a full-blown addiction.
 For youth under 18 years of age, anxiety, depression and suicide were noted as growing problems.

 Most people who become addicted, SMC Aftercare Support Group participants said, start out by using drugs recreationally.
 People use drugs while partying - smoking or taking pills - but quickly come to depend on them.
-Most do not start out injecting drugs and believe they never will.
-Eventually, participants articulated, addiction takes over, and they become at the mercy of the drug and resort to injecting.
-Participants emphasized that recovery is a cyclical process.
+Most do not start out injecting drugs - they believe they never will.
+But then, participants articulated, the drug takes over, and they become at the mercy of the drug and resort to injecting.
+Recovery, participants emphasized, is a cyclical process.
 While some achieve long-term recovery, many people relapse, and a certain proportion of people go to detox, discharge 30 days later, and immediately relapse.